Spectral theory for interacting particle systems solvable by coordinate Bethe ansatz: Application to ASEP

 \end{theorem} \begin{proof} If the test functions $F(\z)$ and $G(\w)$ are Laurent polynomials in $\frac{1+z_j}{1+z_j/\tau}$ and $\frac{1+w_j}{1+w_j/\tau}$, respectively, then the statement readily follows from the spectral biorthogonality for the $q$-Hahn eigenfunctions.
 Indeed, for Laurent polynomials one can let the integration contours in Theorem \ref{thm:spectral_biorthogonality} to be small positively oriented closed circles $\ga_k$ around $1$ (see Remark \ref{rmk:spectral_biorthogonality_over_1_nuin}).
 Then, using \eqref{Psi_qHahn_to_ASEP_main}, we can specialize $q=\tau$, $\nu=1/\tau$, and this will turn contours $\ga_k$ into our contours $\widetilde\ga_{-1}$.
 Note also that the negation of all variables $\z$ and $\w$ introduces an extra factor of $(-1)^{k}$ in the right-hand side.

-For more general test functions satisfying the above properties, one can readily see that the series in $\x$ in the spectral biorthogonality identity converges similarly to Proposition \ref{prop:convergence_of_biorthogonality}.
+For more general test functions satisfying the above properties, one sees that the series in $\x$ in the spectral biorthogonality identity converges similarly to Proposition \ref{prop:convergence_of_biorthogonality}.
 Then the desired claim follows by approximating test functions by Laurent polynomials, by virtue of Runge's theorem. \end{proof}

-One could also readily formulate an analogue of Theorem \ref{thm:spectral_biorthogonality_xi} concerning the eigenfunctions $\Phiasep_{\vxi}$, but we will not write it down.
+One can also formulate an analogue of Theorem \ref{thm:spectral_biorthogonality_xi} concerning the eigenfunctions $\Phiasep_{\vxi}$, but we will not write it down.